See Historic Planes for FREE! Western North Carolina Air Museum in Hendersonville, NC

 The staff at the museum were very kind to my kids, answering all their questions and complimenting us on their inquisitiveness and behavior.
 And really, what parent doesn’t want to hear things like that about their kids?

-On our way out, my kids were offered copies of some avaition magazines which they eagerly accepted.
+On our way out, my kids were offered copies of some aviation magazines which they eagerly accepted.
 Members of the Air Museum donate copies they are done with to the museum so kids can bring them home to learn more.

 WNC Air Museum Stuffed Pilots